ufoss-org/ufoss-website/docs/kotysa/kotysa-sqlite.md

 ## Dependency

-kotysa-android is a single dependency you can add to your Android project.
+kotysa-sqlite is a single dependency you can add to your Android project.

 ```groovy
 repositories {